How To Use a Target Date Fund To Save for Retirement

 How risky are target date funds?

 Target date funds aren't entirely without risk, but their design aims to mitigate it.
 The asset allocation usually includes low-risk assets, like bonds, and changes over time to protect the portfolio’s value.
-Investors can review a target date fund’s asset allocation on the portfolio manager’s website to learn more about the fund’s possible risk exposure.

 Why would someone buy a target date fund?

 There are a variety of reasons why someone might choose to buy a target date fund.
-They simplify the process of saving for retirement.
-Allowing investors to essentially save on autopilot.
-Due to their well-diversified nature, most target-date funds help mitigate the risk that investors might face when individually selecting assets for their portfolio.
+They simplify the process of saving for retirement, allowing you to invest on autopilot.

 Erika Photo